Complete Docker + Wasm Tutorial: From C++ Code to Wasm Container

 Every programming language has its own compilers.
 And many already have their own methods for compiling code to Wasm bytecode.
 Some support it out of the box.
 Some need helper tools.
 But users are usually free to choose from multiple solutions.
 In our case, we'll use a compiler toolchain called emscripten.
 This will also help us with an additional thing, besides compiling.

-Remember how in the previous lesson we mentioned Wasm bytecode runs in a sort of mini virtual computer, called a virtual stack machine?
-So it's isolated from the rest of the system.
+Remember how, in the previous lesson we mentioned Wasm bytecode runs in a sort of mini virtual computer, called a virtual stack machine?
+So, it's isolated from the rest of the system.
 Well, that would be a problem for us.
 If it's isolated, it has no way of displaying text on our screen.
-And we have no way of inputting numbers to our small Wasm application.
-But developers are smart and they already came up with an awesome solution, called WASI -- WebAssembly System Interface.
-This gives Wasm bytecode a way to interact with the outside world.
-In an overly simplified way, you can view it like this:
+And we have no way of inputting numbers into our small Wasm application.

-1. Wasm bytecode wants to display some text on the screen, but it can't do that.
+- Wasm bytecode wants to display some text on the screen, but it can't do that.
 It's isolated to its virtual stack machine.

-3. So our Wasm bytecode tells WASI: "Hey, I want to write this on the screen used by the operating system."
+- So our Wasm bytecode tells WASI: "Hey, I want to write this on the screen used by the operating system."

-5. WASI then sends this message along to the operating system, and text appears on the screen.
+- WASI then sends this message along to the operating system, and text appears on the screen.

-The reverse is true for inputting a number to our Wasm bytecode.
-The user types it, WASI picks it up, sends it to the Wasm app, and just like that, Wasm can get input from the outside world.
-Pretty cool stuff.
-This gives us the best of both worlds.
 The virtual stack machine can communicate with the operating system, but we still have a good level of isolation and security.
 WASI makes sure to only allow certain pre-approved interactions between the operating system and Wasm bytecode.
 For example, our Wasm app cannot read files on our computer, unless we specifically allow it.

 emscripten can be installed on almost any operating system.
 But let's do it the easy way.
 We'll actually use a Docker image where emscripten is packaged inside.
 This way, we avoid having to go through extra installation steps.

-Now let's compile our C++ app to Wasm bytecode, with WASI enabled.
+Now, let's compile our C++ app to Wasm bytecode with WASI enabled.

 Back to our command prompt, we'll write this command on Windows: